-There are many aspects and practices in my life that are also responsible for my paintings than just years of experience in the studio.
-It seems that my visceral experiences are recorded into a memory bank in some form that can be drawn upon when getting myself clear enough in the moment of artistic expression.
+There are many aspects and practices in my life that contribute to my paintings as much as decades of experience in the studio.
+It seems that my life experiences are recorded into a memory bank in some form that can be drawn upon in the moment of artistic expression.
 Riding motorcycles across the desert floor or high into the mountains here in northern New Mexico, those visceral and visual experiences consistently manifest into my paintings.